 The electronic communications sector in Norway is regulated through both sector-specific and general laws and regulations.
 Although not a European Union (EU) member, Norway is required, as a member of the European Economic Area (the EEA), to adhere to the EU’s regulatory framework to the extent that EU directives are adopted by the EEA pursuant to the Agreement on the European Economic Area.
 The Electronic Communication Act (the ECA) and regulations adopted pursuant to the ECA implement the EU regulatory framework for the electronic communications sector in Norway.
 The competent regulatory authority in Norway is the Norwegian Post and Telecommunications Authority (the NPT).

 Telenor is the leading provider of mobile communications in Norway.
-As at 31 March 2012, Telenor had 3.2 million mobile subscriptions in Norway, of which around 78% were contract subscriptions.
-As at 31 March 2012, the mobile penetration and number of inhabitants in Norway were 117% and 5.0 million, respectively.
-According to the NPT, the unique mobile user penetration is estimated to be 96%.
-Telenor provides fixed line telecommunication solutions to residential and business customers.
-The service portfolio includes Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) fixed line telephony services, broadband telephony or Voice over Internet Protocol (VoIP) services, Internet access via PSTN/ISDN, Digital Subscriber Lines (DSLs), fibre to the home (FTTH) and through hybrid fibre coax (HFC).
+As at 31 March 2013, Telenor had 3.2 million mobile subscriptions in Norway, of which around 80% were contract subscriptions.
+As at 31 March 2013, the mobile penetration (SIM cards) and number of inhabitants in Norway were 114% and 5.1 million, respectively.
+Telenor provides fixed-line telecommunication solutions to residential and business customers.
+The service portfolio includes Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) fixed telephony services, broadband telephony or Voice over Internet Protocol (VoIP) services, Internet access via PSTN/ISDN, Digital Subscriber Lines (DSLs), fibre to the home (FTTH) and through hybrid fibre coax (HFC).
 In addition, Telenor provides leased lines, integrated voice and data telecommunications and access and network services to the business market.
-As at 31 March 2012, Telenor had 1 million fixed telephony subscriptions (including VoIP) and 861,000 broadband subscriptions (including HFC).
-The fixed broadband household penetration in Norway is estimated to be around 71% as at 31 March 2012.
+As at 31 March 2013, Telenor had 885,000 fixed telephony subscriptions (including VoIP) and 868,000 broadband subscriptions (including HFC).
+The fixed broadband household penetration in Norway is estimated to be around 76% as at 31 March 2013.

 In addition to its retail offerings, Telenor provides a wide range of interconnection and capacity services, including leased lines, in the Norwegian wholesale market.
 The interconnection and capacity services enable other network operators, Internet service providers and other service providers to connect to Telenor’s network or use Telenor’s infrastructure in order to facilitate their own service offerings.
 Telenor also provides international operators with transit and capacity services for international voice and data traffic into or through Norway.
 Telenor provides wholesale line rental (PSTN and ISDN) and DSL wholesale (“bit stream”) to other operators and service providers.
 Furthermore, Telenor provides local loop unbundling (full and shared access to the local copper loop), which enables other operators to provide end users with broadband.
 Telenor also provides TV services over fibre and coax networks.